tommy351/kosko/website/docs/environments/index.md

 ## Component Variables

 Component variables should only be used within a component.
 However, you can still retrieve them from another components.
-If you find certain component variables are used by multiple components, you should consider move them to global variables.
+If you find a component variable is used by multiple components, you should consider move it to global variables.

 Component variables are defined in `environments/<env>/<component>.js`.